amandeepksingh/amandeepksingh/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a CX/Product Intern @ [Skyflow](http://skyflow.com)
+- 🔭 I’m currently taking a semester off from school to work as a Software Engineering + Product Intern on the CX/Product Team @ [Skyflow](http://skyflow.com)
-- 🌱 I’m currently learning Computer Science at UMass Amherst!
+- 🌱 I’m currently studying Computer Science at UMass Amherst - on track to graduate in May 2026!
 - 📫 How to reach me: [amandeepkaur@umass.edu](mailto:amandeepkaur@umass.edu)
 - 😄 Pronouns: She/Her/Hers